GiGurra/flycd/README.md

 This may change in the future, and if so, FlyCD will have this an opt-in feature (just like auto pruning with ArgoCD).

+### Storage

+FlyCD is currently stateless, i.e. it doesn't keep any persistent storage.
+Instead it uses fly.ioapp environment variables to store configuration and app repo hashes to later determine if a re-deploy is required or not.
+You can override this using `flycd deploy <path> --force`.

+For performance and consistency reasons flycd will probably become stateful at some point in the future.

 ## Where it probably needs some improvement

 * Performance: It needs some way of determining if webhooks interfere with each other.
 Right now they are just executed